ruslanmv/ruslanmv.github.io/_posts/2021-06-05-Python3-in-Windows-with-Ubuntu.md

 7. Click the **Restart now** button.

+There are two ways to install Ubuntu: Using Microsoft store or using PowerShell

 ### Installing Linux distros using Microsoft Store

 To install a distribution of Linux on Windows 10, use these steps: